Dragonchain-Community/dragonchain-uvn-install-guide/manual-install-additional-nodes.md

 If you ever need to delete one of your nodes (it crashes, etc.), you can use the following command to do so without affecting your other running nodes:

-`sudo helm delete --purge yournodename`
+`sudo helm uninstall yournodename --namespace dragonchain`

 You'll need to replace the "yournodename" with the actual name of the node to delete (so something like "l2-3" in my example).